pmgbergen/porepy/tutorials/Readme.md

 4. [meshing_of_fractures](./meshing_of_fractures.ipynb) describes the construction of mixed-dimensional grids.
 These grids represent a fracture network and the surrounding porous medium.
 5. [conventions](./conventions.ipynb) defines some conventions used in PorePy.
 Specifically this is related to signs, boundary conditions etc.
 6. [single phase flow](./single_phase_flow.ipynb) describes how to use the model class `SinglePhaseFlow`.
 The tutorial exposes several extensions and how to solve a mixed-dimensional problem with only a few lines of code.
-7. []() describes how to combine two single physics problems into one coupled problem.
-TODO: make better description and include reference when the file exists.
+7. [poroelasticity](./poroelasticity.ipynb) covers combining the models of mass and momentum balance to obtain a model for poromechanics.
 8. [exporter](./exporter.ipynb) documents how to export data from PorePy for external visualization (e.g. ParaView).
 Several examples of exporting is demonstrated.
 9. [simulation exporting](./simulation_exporting.ipynb) TODO: Either add description, or if it's combined with the above tutorial: edit above description.

-For the experienced user, some more specific tutorials are also available:
+For the more experienced user, some more specific tutorials are also available:
+10. [diagnostics](./diagnostics.ipynb) provides a description of how to use the diagnostics mixin in PorePy.
+The mixin allows for visualizing properties of the discretized system of equations blocks in PorePy.

-10. [equations](./equations.ipynb) covers briefly some general basics about automatic differentiation (AD).
+11. [equations](./equations.ipynb) covers briefly some general basics about automatic differentiation (AD).
 It mainly covers how AD is extensively used in PorePy equations, which means that it is most useful for the users that want to define their own equations.
-11. [mandels problem](./mandels_problem.ipynb) shows how to set up and run the Mandel's consolidation problem based on the Biot equations of poroelasticity.
+12. [mandels problem](./mandels_problem.ipynb) shows how to set up and run the Mandel's consolidation problem based on the Biot equations of poroelasticity.
-12. [flux_discretizations](./flux_discretizations.ipynb) shows different discretization methods available for diffusive fluxes.
+13. [flux_discretizations](./flux_discretizations.ipynb) shows different discretization methods available for diffusive fluxes.
 These are used for Darcy's law for fluid fluxes in a mass balance equation.
-13. [stress_discretization](./stress_discretization.ipynb) describes the discretization method used for the vector version of 12. that arises in the stress-strain relationship of Hooke's law.
+14. [stress_discretization](./stress_discretization.ipynb) describes the discretization method used for the vector version of 13. that arises in the stress-strain relationship of Hooke's law.